HTTPWorkshop/httpworkshop.github.io/index.md

 to communicate something about HTTP that's worth getting in front of a group of HTTP implementers and experts.

-Successful submissions will be notified of the workshop details by **15 May 2015**, and will need to confirm their attendance by **1 June 2015**.
+Submitters of successful submissions will be notified of the workshop details by **15 May 2015**, and will need to confirm their attendance by **1 June 2015**.
 If the PC wants you to give a presentation based upon your submission, you'll be notified shortly thereafter.

 Note that a successful submission only entitles the primary author to attend;
 if your organisation or project wishes to send multiple participants, it is